Released - Nov 2015

 The Pylon Technology lithium iron phosphate (LiFePO4 or LFP) batteries were some of the first modular lithium based batteries available which enclosed both the lithium cells and battery management/control system in a simple rack mounted unit.
-The first Extra2000 has now been replaced by the US2000B and Phantom-S series (pictured) which has a more aesthetic enclosure and more robust battery cable connections.
+The first Extra2000 has now been replaced by the US2000B which has more robust battery cable connections.
 Available in the same standard size 2.4kWh modules (previously with a touch screen interface) allows easy setup and monitoring together with connections for multiple units in parallel.
 Now also available in high voltage modules for commercial applications.

 The pylontech battery modules are often re-branded and used by several large solar manufactures and distributors including SolaX, Canadian Solar and Redback Technologies.

 Lithium ferrous phosphate (LFP) is generally considered the most stable of all the lithium battery chemistries especially at elevated temperatures above 40 degC (common in Australia) which is highlighted by the high battery cut-off temperature of 50 degC.
 Cycle life is also quite high at a claimed 6,000 cycles at 80% depth of discharge, although it is unknown what the end of life (EOL) retained capacity is after this number of cycles?

 The warranty is for 5 years and specifies 80% EOL capacity or 60% EOL capacity with the extented 10 year warranty.
 Note the previous warranty states no more than 360 cycles per year.
 Based on this the new battery performance will remain the same and we can assume 3,000 cycles at 80% DOD.
 The battery module operates at the nominal voltage of 48V and now has a higher peak power output of 5kW (previous model was 2.2kW) over a short discharge duration of 60 sec.
 The updated US2000B battery retails at the same price as the previous Extra2000.